 Have you ever spent any time at Cumberland County Jail?
 Do you have a family member or friend that is a prisoner there?
 Have you ever been to visit a prisoner there?

 If so, then you should leave a comment below about it.
 Write about your experience so other people can find out what to expect.

 Things you might want to put in the review:

 Everbody that’s been incarcerated has some stories to tell about the whole experience.
 Why were you locked up?
 Were you fairly treated?
 What was your daily routine in jail?
 Tell us about the other inmates.
 How did it affect you to go to jail?

 Speak Your Mind

 Send a Message to Your Cell Mate

 Did you make friends in jail?
 Trying to say wassup to a person you met in jail?
 Write your message below.

-Say wassup to people locked up at Cumberland County Jail
+Send a message to people incarcerated at Cumberland County Jail

 Return To Main Menu